-4. Look for opportunities through your employer
+4. Look for professional development opportunities through your employer

-Oftentimes, employers offer added enrichment benefits like reimbursing employees for different classes or training programs.
+Oftentimes, employers offer added enrichment benefits like reimbursing employees for different classes or professional development training programs.
 Maybe you want to go back to school to receive your MBA, or perhaps you want to go through an immersive leadership training so more opportunities will be available for you in the future.
 Whether it’s finding ways to volunteer with your employer and expanding your horizons and résumé that way, or taking nighttime courses to learn a new language, make sure you’re not missing out on any beneficial courses.

 5. Attend professional development events